flairNLP/flair/resources/docs/HUNFLAIR.md

 </sub>

 Here's how to [reproduce these numbers](https://github.com/hu-ner/hunflair-experiments) using Flair.
-You can also find detailed evaluations and discussions in our paper.
+You can find detailed evaluations and discussions in [our paper](http://arxiv.org/abs/XXX).

 ## Tutorials
-We provide a set of quick tutorials to get you started with HunFlair:
+We provide a set of quick tutorials to get you started with *HunFlair*:
 * [Tutorial 1: Tagging](HUNFLAIR_TUTORIAL_1_TAGGING.md)

 ## Citing HunFlair
-Please cite the following paper when using HunFlair:
+Please cite the following paper when using *HunFlair*:
 ~~~
 @article{weber2020hunflair,
   author    = {Weber, Leon and S{\"a}nger, Mario and M{\"u}nchmeyer, Jannes and Habibi, Maryam and Leser, Ulf and Akbik, Alan},